user049841/Haskell-Interpreter/README.md

 # Haskell-Interpreter
-A simplified interpreter for the Haskell programming language
+A simplified interpreter for the Haskell programming language.
+Features a parsing system, pretty printing, function evaluation, and a type inference system that uses environment semantics.